khodosevichlab/Schizophrenia20/README.md

 # Code repository for human schizophrenia paper: Batiuk, Tyler et al.

-## Code used in the paper is available as separate R scripts and .rmd files in this repository
+## Code used in the paper is available as separate R markdown and knitted files